jamf/NetSUS/docs/ldap_proxy.md

 <img height="140" src="images/attachments/proxy_diagram.png">

-1. Log in to the NetSUS server web application.
+1. Log in to the NetSUSLP web application.

 2. Click **LDAP Proxy** in the side navigation menu or in the mobile dropdown menu.